IanBoyanZhang/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |2.31002e-05 | Slippery road|
 |2.29349e-05 | Speed limit (60km/h)|
 | 1.49192e-05 | No passing for vehicles over 3.5 metric tons|

+Outputing final feature map for each channel
+![alt text][image10]

+Trying to figure out how to output feature map for hidden layers